bessiewong/academic-kickstart/content/home/experience.md

   company_url = "https://www.recbc.ca"
   location = "Vancouver, Canada" date_start = "2019-01-01"
-  date_end = ""
+  date_end = "2020-01-01"
   description = """
   Responsibilities include:

-  * Developed a social media implementation plan while maintaining the needs and standards of a regulatory agency
+  * Developed and executed a social media plan and created content/Ad copy for new platforms such as FB, Twitter and LinkedIn through Hootsuite
-  * Launched social media and developed ways to build an audience
-  * Proofread and edited communications material both internally and externally
-  * Drafted and edited website pages through WordPress HTML code
+  * Assisted in the development, production, and distribution of external communications materials, including fact sheets, brochures, newsletters, media releases, eblasts, and PowerPoint presentations
+  * Worked with team members to research and draft stories and edit and proofread copy on both documents and Wordpress website
   """

 [[experience]]